 Source: Seven Pathways

-Student-created Context at Albemarle County Public Schools
+Student-created Context and Timeless Learning at Albemarle County Public Schools

 Albemarle County Schools (#APCS) has embraced BYOC, student-created context, open technology, toolbelt theory, and universal design for learning.
 They are leaders and innovators to watch and emulate.
 Follow superintendent Pam Moran, technology and innovation director Ira Socol, and their fellow Albemarle educators on Twitter — and read their blogs.